-The prayer hall has a lovely contemplative feel, enlivened by a red carpet with white dots and leather-bound books stacked into wall niches.
+The inside prayer hall, with colourful rugs laid out on palm-leaf plaited matting and Qurans stacked into the niches of its smooth plastered walls, has a tranquil, contemplative feel.
+Note the simple geometric designs on the domes and the minbar (mosque pulpit) made from stones and coral-block.
 The mosque is built into a low hillside along the coastal road just north of Badiyah village and guarded by two ruined watchtowers.
-It's well worth walking up here for sweeping views of the Hajar Mountains and the Gulf.
+It's well worth walking up here for the sweeping views of the Hajar Mountains and the Gulf.